 I started all of us on magnesium immediately.
 I began using Magnesium Lotion for the kids from Real Traditions (sadly, no longer available, but there are still decent options on Amazon).
 Magnesium oil is more easily absorbed through the skin and leads to less digestive issues…aka, you shouldn’t get the runs/trots/etc.

 If you take too much magnesium by mouth, you can totally spend a good part of the day in the bathroom emptying out.
 Or so I’ve heard from OTHER PEOPLE. *Cough*

 I saw an immediate improvement with my kids.
 Immediately.
 Meaning, the same night.
 IMMEDIATELY, I SAID!!!!
 Can someone please PLEASE get excited that my kids are sleeping!?
 Thank you.

-We love this lotion so much that Barry says “Don’t you dare run out of that.”
+We love magnesium lotion so much that Barry says “Don’t you dare run out of that.”
 I won’t!

-The “lotion” is really thin and almost clear (like the photo above), some is really thick.
+The magnesium lotion is really thin and almost clear (like the photo above), some is really thick.
 I usually apply it to the bottom of my kids’ feet right before I put on their socks…because it would be dumb to do it afterwards – around a dime sized amount daily.
 The bottle of lotion will last me well over a month with all three of my children.
 I think two months is more like it.
 How’s that for frugal!?
 Sometimes I apply it to their bellies.
 Because then I get to tickle them.
 And I’ll be honest, I’m into the tickle torture.